Isroiljoncyber/ums_pro/README.md

-# ums_pro
+# MobiUz
-This app is created to help to people with their lovly SIMcard
+This app is created to help to people with their lovly SIMcard MobiUz